tabarra/txAdmin/docs/dev_notes.md

     - use playwright
     - [ ] use https://mswjs.io/docs/getting-started
     - [ ] write some automated tests for the auth logic and middlewares
+- [ ] ctrl+f doesn't work in the player modal anymore, if on the player or history pages
+    - criar um estado "any modal open" pra desabilitar todos hotkeys das páginas?
+- [ ] add support for `sv_prometheusBasicAuthUser` & `sv_prometheusBasicAuthPassword`

 ## Refactor: Formatting + Linting
 - [ ] fix the eslint config + tailwind sort